Xunnamius/unified-utils/packages/remark-remove-url-trailing-slash/README.md

 # remark-remove-url-trailing-slash

-This is a [unified][1] ([remark][2]) plugin that removes trailing slashes from the ends of all URL paths.
+This is a [unified][1] ([remark][2]) plugin that removes trailing slashes from the ends of all URL paths (not query strings or hashes).

 Since this is not always a purely cosmetic change, you might also be interested in [remark-ignore][3], which lets you instruct remark not to transform parts of